itpcjosepha/resume/projects/README.md

 # Projects and Engagements

-This section is the main portfolio index for Joseph E. Arzate Jr.'s work history.
+This section is the main portfolio for Joseph E. Arzate Jr.'s work history.

-Use this folder to organize each project or contract engagement with:
+This folder is organized for each project with:

-- A short project summary
-- Role and responsibilities
-- Technologies used
+- ProMigrator 2FM (2026-Present)
+- Hearing Care Solutions (2022-2024)
+- Warner Bros.
+Discovery (2022-2024)
+- Wedgewood / Civic Financials / PacWest Bank
+- Ocean Direct (2009-2018)
+- Iron Mountain | Intel Computers (2015-2017)

-- Links to screenshots in [`/artifacts/screenshots`](../artifacts/screenshots/README.md)
+Links to screenshots in [`/artifacts/screenshots`](../artifacts/screenshots/README.md)
 - Links to supporting documents in [`/artifacts/documents`](../artifacts/documents/README.md)

 ## Suggested Entry Format